Expected Learning Outcomes

 As advisors, we are constantly trying to help our students reach their full potential, and one of the primary tools that we have for empowering students is asking questions.
 Appreciative Inquiry challenges us to make sure that we ask positive questions aimed at helping students discover their strengths, abilities, and skills.

 Documentation provides a written record of the conversation between the advisor and the advisee.
-Whether your unit maintains paper or electronic files, documentation is there to protect the student and the advisor in case questions arise later in the student’s academic career.
+Documentation is there to help ensure continuity of advising interactions and to protect the student and the advisor in case questions arise later in the student’s academic career.
 A good guiding principle is to consider what the next advisor really needs to know about the advising session.
-It is strongly recommended that advisors use UM's enterprise-level solution - currently the UADVISE form in Banner -
+Considering the capability of our online advising tools to store documentation from advising appointments, it is no longer necessary to maintain physical advising files for students.
+See the Advisor’s Toolkit section for more information on documentation capabilities of our numerous online technology tools for advisors.

 - Standard content